 CSJ partners with Mr. Carroll Brown to provide 3-4 hours immersive social justice tours of Washington, DC with experienced tour guides for particular courses.
-The tour serves as an introduction to DC’s rich social justice history as well as its current challenges around inequality and inequity.
 Faculty interested in creating and leading a theme-based social justice tour or arranging a specific tour for a course should contact CSJ’s Executive Director, Dr. Andria Wisler.

 Community-based Learning (CBL) is an academic course-based pedagogy that involves student work with disadvantaged and underserved individuals or groups, or organizations working with and for disadvantaged and underserved individuals or groups.
 There are approximately 40 undergraduate CBL courses during the academic year offered at Georgetown.
 CSJ supports the administration of CBL as well as works closely with faculty who wish to implement CBL into new or existing courses.
 To schedule a meeting, contact CSJ’s Assistant Director, Social Justice Curriculum & Pedagogy, Amanda Munroe.

 Infuse your course with social justice

 CSJ team members welcome the opportunity to meet with faculty and staff across the University to discuss ways in which social justice themes, speakers and inquiries can be infused into a wide spectrum of courses and programs.
 CSJ offers pedagogical, assessment and content-based resources as well as provides introductions to appropriate social justice speakers and partners, locally and globally.
 To schedule a meeting, contact CSJ’s Assistant Director, Social Justice Curriculum & Pedagogy, Amanda Munroe.